adri-standard/adri/docs/VISION.md

 ## Our Solution

 ADRI provides a **standardized framework** for assessing, communicating, and enforcing data reliability standards specifically designed for AI agent workflows:

+## From Battle-Testing to Standard

+ADRI wasn't born in a standards committee - it emerged from the trenches:

+### The Journey
+1. **Real-World Origins**: Developed through hundreds of enterprise implementations at Verodat
+2. **Pattern Recognition**: Common problems required common solutions
+3. **Refinement**: Battle-tested across industries and use cases
+4. **Open Sourcing**: Recognizing the industry-wide need

+### Why This Matters
+- **Proven Approach**: Not theoretical, but practically validated
+- **Real ROI**: Demonstrated value in production environments
+- **Continuous Improvement**: Ongoing refinement from actual use
+- **Community Evolution**: Now open for collective advancement

 ## What ADRI Is: Protocol + Framework